Chinese Mid-Autumn Moon Festivals in New York City: Moon Cakes and Flying Lanterns

 Basically a Chinese harvest festival, the Mid-Autumn Moon Festival marks the fall equinox.
 Traditionally, families go out to admire the big autumn moon, eat elaborate moon cakes and light pretty paper lanterns.
 There are a number of organized celebrations around the city.

-Sunday, September 9 at 10am
+Sunday, September 8 at noon

 Mid-Autumn Moon Festival Family Day – Chinatown

 Museum of Chinese in America, 215 Centre Street between Howard and Grand Streets

 Enjoy storytelling, traditional performances, drop-in arts and crafts activities like making lanterns and shadow puppets, and take family-friendly tours of MOCA's exhibits.

 Autumn Moon Festival – Flushing